Sydney-based producer Ben Liebmann helped take Omnivore global with AppleTV+

 Liebmann was no stranger to the world of media.
 He grew up watching his dad – broadcaster Steve Liebmann – hosting Nine’s Today show.

-Ben’s first job out of university was a role at Warner Music Australia.
+His first job out of university was a role at Warner Music Australia.
 He helped steer the business through the digital tsunami which washed away the physical music business.
-He observed the growth and subsequent fall of Napster, did Warner’s first deal with Apple Music and saw the launch of the iPod.
+He observed the growth and subsequent fall of Napster, did Warner’s first deal with Apple Music, and saw the launch of the iPod.
 “It was the era of ringtones, Big Pond Music and the start if the iTunes store,” Liebmann told Mediaweek.

-Six years at Warner was followed by a stint with Vodafone before he joined Jon Penn at Fremantle Media Australia Enterprises.
+Six years at Warner was followed by a stint with Vodafone, before he joined Jon Penn at Fremantle Media Australia Enterprises.
 He joined the day the business morphed from Grundy and Crackerjack into Fremantle Media Australia with Mark and Carl Fennessy at the helm of the production business.

-The production that changed the game for both parts of that business was the commission from 10’s then programmer David Mott for a stripped daily food show, MasterChef Australia.
+The production that changed the game for both parts of that business was the commission from 10’s then programmer David Mott for a daily food show, MasterChef Australia.

-MasterChef was the crown jewels
+‘MasterChef was still the crown jewels’

-Several years later Liebmann left that business with the Fennessys when they launched Shine Australia with Elisabeth Murdoch.
+Several years later, Liebmann left that business with the Fennessys when they launched Shine Australia with Elisabeth Murdoch.
 Liebmann set up a division called Shine 360.
 “A year later, Lis asked me to move to London, and set up Shine 360 globally,” he explained.
 “Shine 360 became the global commercial rights business.

 “We had many wonderful shows, scripted, unscripted, factual, children’s.
 But MasterChef was still the crown jewels.”